AlexVCS/100-days-of-code/log.md

 ### Day 44: December 15th, 2020

 **Today's Progress**: Continued with the phonebook.
 Making changes to the functions I wrote yesterday and setting up files for future separation.
-Learned more about Typescipt in a React app.
+Learned more about Typescript in a React app.

 **Thoughts** Crazy day but I was still coding.